+COLIN FOWLER

+(music director,

+keyboard) began

-COLIN FOWLER (music director, keyboard) began his musical study at the age of five in Kansas City and went on to study at the prestigious Interlochen Arts Academy.
+his musical study at

+the age of five in

+Kansas City and

+went on to study at

+the prestigious

+Interlochen Arts

+Academy.
 He continued his education at The Juilliard School, where he received his Bachelor of Music in 2003 and his Master of Music in 2005.
-While at Juilliard, he studied piano with Abbey Simon, organ with Gerre Hancock and Paul Jacobs, harpsichord with Lionel Party, and conducting with

-James dePriest and Judith Clurman.
-A versatile musician and conductor, Fowler works in many areas of the music scene in New York City.
+While at Juilliard, he studied piano with Abbey Simon, organ with Gerre Hancock and Paul Jacobs, harpsichord with Lionel Party, and conducting with James dePriest and Judith Clurman, A versatile musician and conductor, Fowler works in many areas of the music scene in New York City.
 He is a veteran of numerous Broadway shows, most recently performing in the Tony Award winning musical Jersey Boys.
-A seasoned church musician, Fowler is currently the organist at Marble Collegiate Church on Fifth Avenue and also leads services and concerts at Park
+A seasoned church musician.
+Fowler has led services at numerous houses of worship, including Trinity Wall Street, St. Thomas Church, Marble Collegiate Church, and Park Avenue Synagogue.

-Avenue Synagogue, where he has served as Music Director since 2012.
 As a classical soloist and collaborative artist, he has performed and recorded with many world-renowned musicians and ensembles, including Deborah Voigt and the Los Angeles Philharmonic.
 He began to collaborate with the Mark Morris Dance Group in 2005 and has since then performed over 40 pieces with the company on almost every keyboard instrument possible, including the harmonium and toy piano, and has conducted performances of Mozart Dances, Acis and Galatea, and The Hard Nut.
-Hailed by the New York Times as "invaluable" and "central to Morris' music," he was appointed music director in 2013.
+Praised by the New York Times as "invaluable" and "central to Morris' music," he was appointed Music Director in 2013.

-SAM BLACK (Rehearsal Director) is originally from Berkeley, California, and received his B.F.A. in dance from SUNY Purchase.
+SAM BLACK (company director) is originally from Berkeley, California, and received his B.F.A. in dance from SUNY Purchase.
 He first appeared with MMDG in 2005 and danced with the company until 2019, when he became the Rehearsal Director.
+He was promoted to Company Director in 2021.

 MICA BERNAS, originally from Manila, Philippines, received her training at the Cultural Center of the Philippines Dance School.
-She later joined Ballet Philippines as member of the corps de ballet, performing as a soloist from 2001-2006.
-Since moving to New York in 2006, Bernas has worked with Marta Renzi Dance, Armitage Gone Dance, Gallim Dance, Barkin/Selissen Project, and Carolyn Dorfman Dance

-(2007-2013).
-She was a guest artist with the Limón Dance Company, performing at the 2013 Bienal Internacional de Danza de Cali in Bogotá, Colombia; Lincoln Center's David H. Koch Theater; and at The Joyce Theater for the company's 70th Anniversary in 2015.
+She later joined Ballet Philippines as a member of the corps de ballet, performing as a soloist from 2001-2006.
+Since moving to New York in 2006, Bernas has worked with Marta Renzi Dance, Armitage Gone Dance, Gallim Dance, Barkin/Selissen Project, and Carolyn Dorfman Dance (2007-2013).
+She was a guest artist with the Limón Dance Company, performing at the 2013 Bienal Internacional de Danza de Cali in Bogotá, Colombia; Lincoln Center's David H. Koch Theater; and at The Joyce Theater for the company's 70th anniversary in 2015.
 Bernas also teaches at the Limón Institute and has been on the faculty for BIMA at Brandeis University since 2011.
 She joined MMDG as a company member in 2017.